Algeria Diplomatic Profile

 Diplomatic

 Algeria’s closest diplomatic partners are Western Sahara, Oman, and Iran.
-Most adversarial: Israel, France, and Morocco.
+Most adversarial: Israel, Mali, and Morocco.

 Allies